-Explanation: A replicating cell, specially a somatic cell, has a limit called Hayflick’s limit.
+Explanation: A replicating cell, especially a somatic cell, has a limit called Hayflick’s limit.
 This is due to the shortening of the telomere with every cycle of replication that ultimately results in stopping of the replication when telomere is too short.

 11. Chromosomal compaction is brought about by ________

-Explanation: The condensing molecule has two parts where each bind to two coils of chromosome and bring them close.
+Explanation: The condensing molecule has two parts where each bind to two coils of a chromosome and bring them close.
 This results in chromosome compaction.
 Cohesin brings two chromosomes together during synapsis.

 Sanfoundry Global Education & Learning Series – Cytogenetics.

 To practice all areas of Cytogenetics, here is complete set of 1000+ Multiple Choice Questions and Answers.